 The 1&1 Web Hosting Guide: advice for website administration

 Hosting an internet presence (web hosting) is getting easier and easier thanks to the variety of tools and increasingly user-friendly content management systems.
-But it’s still good to familiarize yourself with the finer points of online service administration: and this is where our Web Hosting Guide comes in.
+But it’s still good to familiarise yourself with the finer points of online service administration: and this is where our Web Hosting Guide comes in.
 In our Digital Guide to hosting, you’ll find in-depth information and recommendations on programs, tools, plugins as well as general hosting tips.
 These useful articles are designed for all levels, from beginners to professional users: with relevant content and comprehensive detail, the 1&1 Web Hosting Guide offers expert knowledge to a broad readership.

 CMS, blogs, and technical matters

 The ‘Hosting’ category is one of six sections of the 1&1 Digital Guide.
 This is then split into three further subcategories: ‘CMS’, ‘Blogs’, and ‘Technical matters’.
 The first of these is devoted to content management systems, looking at the considerable number of options available for website creation and administration.
 The ‘Blogs’ subcategory offers advice and guidance on the establishment and operation of a successful weblog.
 Here, we also introduce the many extensions and tweaks available for the most widely used blogging and CMS application of all – WordPress.
 Our final section focuses on information and tips on ‘Technical matters’.
 This subcategory explores the different sorts of web hosting, the various programs which lighten your web hosting workload, new hosting opportunities, and everything else you need to know about the administration of internet resources.